Intn'l. Commercial Arbitration

 The third part of the course focuses on a review of the principles and practices of international commercial arbitration.
 This section examines recent developments in international commercial arbitration and the emergence of converging arbitral rules.
 Also included will be an overview of the arbitral institutions in China, Hong Kong and Japan.

-Critically evaluate current research and advanced scholarship on the main rules and principles operating in the areas of international commercial arbitration and apply the underlying concepts and principles of arbitration in real life international trade contexts.
+Critically evaluate current research and advanced scholarship on the main rules and principles operating in the areas of International commercial arbitration and apply the underlying concepts and principles of arbitration in real life international trade contexts.

 Demonstrate an advanced understanding to the nature of arbitration as a form of dispute resolution and its advantages and disadvantages relative to litigation, particularly in a context of international trade.

-Demonstrate a critical knowledge of the main international arbitration conventions and national laws relevant to the regulation of international commercial arbitration and of some major forms of institutional arbitration, such as the International Chamber of Commerce (ICC) and its Dispute Resolution Services.
+Demonstrate a critical knowledge of the main international arbitration conventions and national laws relevant to the regulation of international commercial arbitration and of some major forms of institutional arbitration bodies, such as the International Chamber of Commerce (ICC) and its Dispute Resolution Services.

 Teaching and Learning Strategy

 The module will consist of 11 x 2 hour seminars.
 Each lecture will be a preparatory introduction to the related seminar.
-For each seminar students will be expected to have prepared essential reading together with either preparation of problem questions, for which they will be expected to prepare brief answers which will enable them to participate in discussion of the questions in the seminars.
+For each seminar students are required to prepare in advance and to look at essential reading together with preparation of problem questions, for which they will be expected to prepare outline answers which will enable them to participate in discussion of the questions in the seminars.
 The course will be taught by a combination of lectures and Socratic methods, with students required to consider hypothetical scenarios related to the seminar material.
 This will require advance preparation based on selected reading materials and legislations.
-This will provide students with critical skills and practical insight into handling different disputes.
-Other forms of teaching exercises such as team presentations may be used from time to time.
+This will provide students with the critical skills needed to assess the strengths and weakness of the legal regimes under examination.